 "Assembly sequence, parts presentation, and organization of tools and equipment should all be considered in light of these three zones," claims Gottsleben.
 "And [engineers should make] an effort to limit all work to them, with an emphasis on the two optimum zones."

-"When designing workstations, it's important to remember that people move in arcs, not straight lines," says Chris McIntyre, president of Ergonomics at Work Inc. (Waterloo, ON).
+"When designing workstations, it's important to remember that people move in arcs, not straight lines," says Chris McIntyre, vice president of product management at XSensor Technology Corp.
 "Too many workstations tend to be designed as a rectangular desk.
 As you move parts and tools further out from the side of the body, they become harder to reach."

 Ergonomic reach zones extend both vertically and horizontally.
 Reaches below shoulder height are less fatiguing.
 Routinely used tools and parts should be placed within horizontal reach and work zones whenever possible.
 If reaches become excessive, engineers should consider splitting the assembly operation into two separate tasks.